justin-marian/python101-labs/README.md

 # Python101 Labs 🐍

 This repository contains **lab exercises** for the **Python101** course.
-Each lab builds foundational programming concepts in Python, covering syntax, programming paradigms, object-oriented programming, modules, web development, and version control.
+Each lab builds foundational programming concepts in Python, covering **syntax, programming paradigms, object-oriented programming, modules, web development, and version control** with **Git & GitHub**.

 ---